 As a council we recognise a proportion of property owners, managers and agents in the borough already deliver good quality, well managed and maintained homes.
-Unfortunately the nature of Selective Licensing under the Housing Act 2004 does not allow for us to make certain properties/individuals exempt from the scheme.
+Unfortunately, the nature of Selective Licensing under the Housing Act 2004 does not allow for us to make certain properties/individuals exempt from the scheme.
 We do recognise good landlords make our task of licensing their properties easier which is why we offer a discounted licence fee for accredited landlords.
+We also recognise this in our 're-licence' discounted fee for landlords applying under Phase 1a where they have previously held a licence under the old Phase 1 scheme and have not had any compliance issues.